 Scroll down for a complete guide to seasons one through four of the hit British comedy series Doc Martin, starring Martin Clunes and Caroline Catz.
 Click here to read extensive recaps for all the "Doc Martin" episodes aired so far.
-To read a full recap for any of the episodes listen below, just click the episode title.
+To read a full recap for any of the episodes listed below, just click the episode title.

 1. "Going Bodmin"